Uberspace/lab/source/guide_drupal.rst

 .. tag_list::

-Drupal_ is a free, web-based Open Source Content Management System (CMS) and Framework written in PHP and distributed under the GPL 2.0 or later licence.
+Drupal_ is a free, web-based Open Source Content Management System (CMS) and Framework written in PHP and distributed under the GPL 2.0 (or later) licence.

 According to  W3Techs (2011-07-15), at least 2.3% of all websites worldwide are running with Drupal.

-As of Drupal 8, it is based on Symfony_, a popular high performance PHP framework for web development.
+Drupal 8 is based on Symfony_, a popular high performance PHP framework for web development.

 Drupal was released for the first time in 2000 by Dries Buytaert.
 Since then it has been continuously developed and it is actively maintained by various contributors.

 ----

+.. note:: This guide is about installing Drupal 8 via `Drupal Composer Template`_.

-.. note:: For this guide you should be familiar with the basic concepts of
+ You should be familiar with the basic concepts of

   * PHP_
   * :manual:`MySQL <database-mysql>`
   * :manual:`domains <web-domains>`
   * Composer_
+  * Vim_

 Prerequisites